-Destructive actions should always be accompanied by either a confirmation dialog or undo.
+Destructive actions should always be accompanied by either a confirmation dialog or an offer to undo the action (typically using a toast).
 Since users will often habitually click through confirmation dialogs without fully reading or considering them, undo is typically a better option than a confirmation dialog.
 Undo also avoids interrupting the user, allows users to recover from errors, and gives them more time to change their mind.

 However, in cases where it is not possible to offer an undo feature, a confirmation dialog is still recommended, to alert the user to the risk, to clarify which action will be taken, and to give them the opportunity to cancel.

-Error dialogs are another standard type of message dialog which present an error message to the user.
-They often include a single button that allows the user to acknowledge and close the dialog.
+Error dialogs are another type of message dialog.
+These present an error message to the user and often include just a single button to close the dialog.